wtimkey/wtimkey.github.io/index.md

 Hello!
 I am a post-baccalaureate researcher in the [Computational Psycholingusitics Reserach Discussions group (C.Psyd)](https://c-psyd.github.io/) housed within the [Department of Lingusitics](https://linguistics.cornell.edu/) at [Cornell University](https://linguistics.cornelll.edu).
 I have the pleasure of being advised by [Marten van Schijndel](https://vansky.github.io/).

-I also have a passion for teaching.
-Currently, I am a Teaching Fellow in the [Department of Statisics](https://statistics.fas.harvard.edu/) at Harvard University.
-I believe a solid understanding of statistics is fundamental to good science in any field.

 My research interestes lie broadly within the field of computational psycholingusitics, and seek to address two main questions:

 **1) Inductive Biases:** What can statistical models of language, such as deep neural nets, teach us about what is learnable from primary lingusitic data with a domain-general learner.